Charities and GST

 Qualifying purchases and expenses

-Charities must pay GST on its purchases and business expenses at the time of purchase, but can claim refunds.
+Charities must pay GST on their purchases and business expenses at the time of purchase, but can claim refunds.

-- have been supplied directly to the charity itself (not, for example, to a person who donates goods or services to the charity)
+- have been supplied directly to the charity itself (not to a person who donates goods or services to the charity)